jasonmag/ruby_app/README.md

 that a command-line solution using a combination of `sed` / `awk` / `sort` / `uniq` should be possible with little effort, and is likely to be much more performant.

-### Readability

-To ensure clear legibility, I've kept my method names short but descriptive, and there is a comprehensive test suite with test names and contexts written mostly in accordance with `betterspecs.org`

 ### Tests